-Beginning in 2008-2009, Georgia will annually incorporate retest scores from state assessments into AYP determinations and students' best scores will be used for final AYP determinations The use of retests will not delay Georgia's AYP determinations.
+Beginning with AYP determinations for the 2009-2010 school year (based on 2008-2009 assessment data) Georgia will annually incorporate GHSGT summer retest scores for grade 11 from state assessments into AYP determinations and students' best scores will be used for final AYP determinations.
+The use of retests will not delay Georgia's AYP determinations.